What to do if you get a Florida Traffic Ticket or Traffic Violation

 Find Out How Much Your Ticket Is

-The first thing every driver wants to know when they get a traffic ticket is, “How much will this cost?”
+The first thing every driver wants to know after they get a traffic ticket is, “How much will this cost?”
 While Florida traffic ticket fines and penalties are handled on a county-by-county basis, most follow a similar cost structure.
-Speeding tickets in Florida, for example, might incur a different fine in Jacksonville than what you would pay in Miami.

 You can usually find your traffic ticket fine printed on the actual ticket.
-If you can’t find the fee, or you lost your ticket, contact your court right away.
-You don’t want to miss a deadline because you misplaced your citation!
+If you can’t find the fee, or you lost your ticket, you must contact the court.
+You don’t want to miss the 30-day deadline because you misplaced your citation!

-Some tickets are assessed additional surcharges on top of the fines for the actual violation.
-Minor violations incur smaller fees, but if you’re convicted of a serious crime, such as driving under the influence, you could be facing hundreds or even thousands in extra fees.
+Some tickets are assessed additional surcharges on top of the fines for the actual traffic violation.
+Minor traffic tickets and violations incur smaller fees, but if you’re convicted of a serious crime, such as driving under the influence, you could be facing hundreds or even thousands in extra fees.